-In September 2006, the Financial Accounting Standards Board, or FASB, issued SFAS No. 157, Fair Value Measurements, or SFAS 157.
+In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value and requires enhanced disclosures about fair value measurements.
-SFAS 157 requires companies to disclose the fair value of their financial instruments according to a fair value hierarchy (i.e., levels 1, 2, and 3, as defined).
-Additionally, companies are required to provide enhanced disclosure regarding instruments in the level 3 category (which require significant management judgment), including a reconciliation of the beginning and ending balances separately for each major category of assets and liabilities.
-SFAS 157 was adopted by the Company on January 1, 2008.
-SFAS 157 did not significantly impact the manner in which management estimates fair value, but it required additional disclosures, which are included in Note 5.
+SFAS 157 requires companies to disclose the fair value of its financial instruments according to a fair value hierarchy (i.e., levels 1, 2, and 3, as defined) and establishes that fair value is based on exit price as of the measurement date.
+SFAS 157 was effective for the Company on January 1, 2008, see Note 5 for the related disclosure.